-The Project is located on the Columbia River in Chelan and Douglas Counties, in central Washington, approximately seven miles upstream of the city of Wenatchee.
-The dam is 215 river miles below the Canadian border and 474 river miles above the mouth of the Columbia River at Astoria, Oregon.
+The Project is located on the Columbia River, near Wenatchee, WA, in Chelan and Douglas Counties, about 12 miles downstream from the city of Wenatchee.
 The mid-line of the reservoir forms the boundary between Douglas County to the east and Chelan County to the west.
-FERC issued the initial License for the Rocky Reach Hydroelectric Project July 11, 1957 and issued a new License on February 19, 2009 for a period of 43 years.
+FERC issued the initial License for the Rock Island Project in 1930, and the Project was completed in 1933.
+FERC issued a new License on January 18, 1989 for a period of 40 years.